Formose Mendy (footballer, born 1993): Club career

 Mendy signed a contract with Zulte Waregem in 2013, having come through the youth system at Lille.
 In May 2014 he signed a two-year extension with the club with the option of two further years.

 In July 2016 Mendy signed a two-year contract with Red Star.
 He was appointed captain during the 2017–18 season, following the injury to Matthieu Fontaine.
 He extended his contract at the club for a further three years in May 2018.

-In July 2020, Mendy joined Championnat National rivals US Boulogne.
+In July 2020, Mendy joined Championnat National rivals Boulogne.

 On 22 July 2022, Mendy signed a two-year deal with Avranches in Championnat National.
+On 13 June 2025, he signed for Rouen.

 International career

-Mendy is a France youth international of Bissau-Guinean descent, capped nine times at Under-17 level.
+Mendy is a France youth international of Senegalese and Bissau-Guinean descent, capped nine times at Under-17 level.
 He was called up to the preliminary squad for Guinea Bissau for the 2017 Africa Cup of Nations.